 - Painting wood cabinets.

 Your goal should be to make your kitchen sparkle.
 Renovating the kitchen does not have to be expensive.

 5. Spruce up the bathroom

 Besides the kitchen, the bathrooms are another area that can mean the difference between selling the house quickly or staying in the market for years.
+There are so many easy ways to fix up a bathroom.
+The right bathroom renovations could even increase your home’s resale value.
 Look for leaky faucets or running toilets.
 If you aren’t sure about the toilet, simply put dark food coloring in the tank and see if it bleeds through to the bowl.

 6. Repair or replace light fixtures

 A critical home selling mistake you can make is trying to sell a darkly-lit house.
 Lighting is magical.
 It’s used to add warmth to a home, illuminate it, and make the most of space perception.
 Before selling your house, check to see if all the lighting fixtures are functional.
 After that, change the faulty light bulbs with new ones.
 Also, place bulbs with high wattage in dim rooms to light up the spaces.
 Consider letting in more natural light.
 Replace heavy drapes with light ones.
 Besides appeal, your house will appear more prominent than its actual size since lighting has that influence on space perception.
 We’ve noticed that gold fixtures are old-fashioned, and brushed nickel fixtures are more popular than brass.

 If your house has unsightly water stains on the roof or the floor, potential buyers will assume that there are numerous hidden problems beneath the surface.
 Call a plumber and have them check whether there are leaking pipes or poor drainage in your basement.
 Once the issues have been fixed, replace the ceiling with a new one and have drywall installed.